 Turn off the heat, remove the contents from the wok and serve on a fine porcelain plate.

-On Jul.27, 2012, Ms. Helene, Mr. Marcel and Mr. Marc from Canada spent their time in a private family in Xian and had a la carte dishes offered by the friendly hostess.
+Ms. Helene, Mr. Marcel and Mr. Marc from Canada spent their time in a private family in Xi'an and had a la carte dishes offered by the friendly hostess.
 They were interested to learn to cook Fried Egg with Black Fungus, and it turned out to be very successful under the step-by-step guidance of the hostess.
 They said that this was the best way to learn Chinese cooking other than following what is listed in any recipe book.

-On Apr.
-11, 2011, Ms. Jolene from USA joined our company's family tour with cooking class in Xian.
+Ms. Jolene from USA joined our company's family tour with cooking class in Xi'an.
 She had a good time cooking Pan Fried Dumplings & Fried Egg with Black Fungus.
 Finally, having the home-cooked meal with the Chinese family made the visit distinctive and memorabe.